metayeti/MIDIFileWriter.js/README.md

 ## MIDIFileWriter.js

-A lightweight JavaScript library providing an easy way to create MIDI files on the fly within the browser.
+A lightweight JavaScript library providing an easy way to create basic MIDI files on the fly within the browser.

+Please note that this library only implements a minimal subset of the MIDI standard.
+This version has support for noteOn, noteOff and setInstrument (program change) events.

 The API is straightforward to use: